What is Bridging Finance?

 Open bridging finance usually involves second-tier or non-bank lenders.
 You may consider using this home loan option, when you are wanting to purchase another property without first having sold your current home.

-Bridging finance can be a complicated affair.
+Bridging loans can be a complicated affair.
 Therefore, if you are considering taking out a bridging loan, we strongly advise that you consider both the benefits and disadvantages of this method of financing.

 Here at Platinum Mortgages, we offer an extensive range of bridging loan options for borrowers New Zealand-wide.